bandonga/bandonga.github.io/collections/_sip/0-media-security.md

 Uses symmetric **keys** and **ciphers** for media stream encryption, but does not provide any key management or generation functionality.
 It must be performed out of band, assuming a key management protocol was used to exchange/derive a set of master keys for the set of ciphers to be used.
 Two protocols specifically designed to be used are ZRTP and MIKEY, but there are also other methods that use the SDES key exchange.
 The SRTP keys are distributed using SIP.

+**SRTCP** is also defined as a Secure RTP Control Protocol.
+Since it is also used for multicast session control the SRTCP message authentication is mandatory in the specification although not particularly useful in VoIP applications.

 ##### Data flow encryption

 SRTP defines how **session keys** are generated (from master cryptographic keys) utilized, or refreshed, during the lifetime of the media session, using the AES cipher in Segmented Integer Counter Mode (AES-CTR, aka AES-CM) or f8-mode, which allow the AES block cipher to be used as a stream cipher.